csm-actions/approve-pr-action/README.md

 ## Overview

-You want to merge some pull requests created by GitHub Apps like Renovate automatically.
+It would be convenient to automatically merge pull requests created by apps like Renovate.
+Manually reviewing and merging all of them can be time-consuming and labor-intensive.
+Tedious reviews can sometimes become mere formalities.
+This can lead to delayed updates and potentially troublesome issues.

+Of course, automatic merging comes with its own risks, but if the benefits of automation outweigh those risks, it’s a good idea to automatically merge at least some updates—excluding major updates, for example.

 But if approvals from codeowners are required by Branch Rulesets, you need to approve pull requests automatically.
 GitHub Apps can't be codeowners, so you need to approve pull requests using machine user's PAT.